spo0ds/Journey-to-become-a-Blockchain-Engineer/Day52/Day52.md

 `yarn hardhat compile`

-Guess what you have successfully created a minimilastic NFTMarketplace that's completely decentralized.But we're not done we need to write some deploy and tests.Let's jump into that.
+Guess what you have successfully created a minimilastic NFTMarketplace that's completely decentralized.But we're not done we need to write some deploy and tests.
+Let's jump into that.